KungumapriyaaMKP/InfosysSpringboard/README.md

 kungumapriyaa : ok ill present, what should we do with the documentation aswini can u present documentation.

-kungumapriyya that's it only we should explain deployment part.
+varshitha here,kungumapriyya that's it only we should explain deployment part. can we leave the meeting kungumapriyaa